svec/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt_text][10_elderly_crossing_bar]

 Once again I'm impressed by my network: the top two guesses are crossing signs, and visually I can squint at the bicycle and children crossing signs and see that they look kind of like the elderly crossing sign.
-The top
+The top_k percentages are low, showing that the network wasn't sure of its predictions, but it gave a great effort.